 “This tax credit is one part of our efforts to change Maryland for the better by the revitalization and repurposing of empty buildings into active, vibrant sites for new businesses.
 The Historic Structure Rehabilitation Tax Credit is one of the most effective investment tools for strengthening Maryland’s local economies.
 When we revitalize historic sites, we create jobs for more Marylanders across our state.
 We give new life to important parts of our past that provide opportunities for economic growth into the future.”

 The Heritage Structure Rehabilitation Tax Credit and its predecessor program, administered by the Maryland Historical Trust, an agency of the Maryland Department of Planning, has invested more than $382 million in Maryland revitalization projects since it began in 1996.
-The investments have helped restore more than 4,381 homeowner and 657 commercial historic structures, preserving buildings that contribute to the distinct character of Maryland’s towns, cities and rural areas.
+The investments have helped restore more than 4,381 homeowners and 657 commercial historic structures, preserving buildings that contribute to the distinct character of Maryland’s towns, cities, and rural areas.
 According to a study by the Abell Foundation, this Maryland program is estimated to have helped to create 27,745 jobs through construction and new uses of these significant historic resources.

-Saint Peter’s School Baltimore City
+Saint Peter’s School

 Constructed in 1917, the building was originally used as a school for the Saint Peter the Apostle Roman Catholic Church.
 Around 1970 the school was closed and the property transitioned to senior housing with its most recent use as a residential health treatment center ending in 2012.
 The rehabilitation of this building will create workforce housing targeting employees of Bon Secours Hospital and the University of Maryland, Baltimore.

-Phillps Packing Company, Plant F Cambridge, Dorchester County
+Phillps Packing Company, Plant F

 Constructed in the 1920’s by Milbourne Bramble and used for a brief time as the Cambridge Furniture Company, this factory complex was acquired by the Phillips Packing Company in 1930.
 Under Phillips’s ownership this complex was one of Cambridge’s largest factories and focused on the canning of tomatoes.
 Its success led to Cambridge being known as the “tomato canning capital of the world”.
 The company was also the largest producer of “c-rations” in the nation during World War I and World War II.
 The rehabilitation of this property will create a “Food and Farming Exchange” housing a range of food-related uses featuring a brewery and brew pub, kitchen business incubator, an oyster bar and collaborative office space.

-Home of the Friendless Baltimore City
+Home of the Friendless

 The Home of the Friendless was constructed in the Second Empire style in 1870 to provide a home for orphaned and deserted children.
 The building continued to be used as an orphanage for 60 years, where as part of a three building complex it served between 100 and 200 children at a time.
 By 1922 the institution moved out and the building served as a health center and then part of the Baltimore City Department of Housing.
 The building, listed on the National Register of Historic Places, has since suffered from significant neglect and fire damage.
 The proposed renovations will convert this endangered site to residential live/work spaces for artists.

-Ramocciotti/Professional Arts Building Hagerstown, Washington County
+Ramocciotti/Professional Arts Building

 Constructed in 1937 this six story Art Deco landmark features remarkably intact storefront, interior floorplans and facades comprised of soaring crenelated pilasters framing cast-concrete decorative panels and original metal windows.
 This project will rehabilitate the historic plan and design of the building which will once again serve as an office building with first floor retail/commercial space.